Back

 • using linguistic and literary terminology accurately and confidently in discussing reading, writing and spoken language

 SPEAKING: We are passionate about helping students to realise the power of their individual voice as an advocate for change in the world and a skill which is vital in our day to day personal and working lives.
 Students have to be able to formulate, develop and articulate ideas with increasing confidence, fluency and sophistication in a range of contexts, knowing when it is important to use standard English and more formal vocabulary and structures.
 We promote high-quality speaking through performance, frequent discussion and debate, and presenting ideas in the format of a speech.
+We weave oracy and spoken language elements throughout our curriculum from year 7 right through to year 11.
 As the GCSE Spoken Language Endorsement we ask students to write and present a TEDTalk style speech, enabling student to really find their voice, their passion and speak out about something they feel will make a positive difference within the world.

 Speak confidently, audibly and effectively, including through: